bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ### Review the SQL issue

-Click `Approve` if everything is OK.
-Now you apply the change to the Prod environment.
+Click `Approve` if everything is OK and the change will be applied to the Prod environment.

 ![_](/static/docs-assets/approve-issue.png)